Desert Forensics - Part Two

 Or systematically cleaned out.
 1928.
 Source: Timgad - Wikipedia

 Note the little weeds in the near foreground.
 There is no high contrast with the soil so the surrounding soil is probably not sand.
 And there is no debris trapped among the ruins.
-It really has been swept clean.
+Timgad really had been swept clean.

-With that tidy square and with its streets neatly laid out Roman grid-style, Timgad is reminiscent of small-town America - after the American Civil War.
+With that tidy square and with its streets neatly laid out Roman grid-style, Timgad is reminiscent of small-town America - the way it looked after the destruction wrought by the American Civil War.

 This last photograph is titled "Exhibition Buildings in Timgad":